Get the best headphones for meetings, conferences, and clear phone calls.

 The built-in unidirectional microphone picks up your voice loud & clear and also reduces background noise.

 The noise reduction sound card in the control box lowers noise output from devices, therefore, providing distortion-free audio in both ways.

-The connection is possible with USB or 3.5mm wired plug.
+The connection is possible with USB or 3.5mm headphone jack.